morena1001/APDS-9930-Driver/README.md

 Header file is in */Core/Inc*, and Source file is in */Core/Src*.
 To use in non STM32F3s, the indcluded header file in line 13 of *APDS9930.h* should be changed to your version.
 For example, if using an STM32F4, change that file to "stm32f4xx_hal.h".

-Currently, sensor intilization function only enables ambient light sensor as an interrupt, **but future updates will allow for quicker customization of initilization.**
+By defauly, sensor intilization function only enables proximity as interrupt, but functions and macros are available to customize the configuration of the sensor.

 ## Links to documentation
 - [Product Page](https://www.broadcom.com/products/optical-sensors/integrated-ambient-light-proximity-sensors/apds-9930)